 Some health experts have reservations about the use of emergency contraception.
-"I'm concerned that women will rely on this method and not take normal precautions," says Kathleen Winfield, a public health nurse in New Jersey who specializes in the prevention of infectious diseases.
-The convenience of swallowing two pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of
+They argue that women may not take normal precautions.
+The convenience of swallowing 2 pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of

 and some other sexually transmitted diseases.

-However, studies done to evaluate this very issue have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.
+However, studies done to evaluate this topic have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.

 If you plan to take emergency contraceptive pills, here are some important things to keep in mind: Do not swallow any extra pills.
-Extra pills will not further reduce your risk of pregnancy, but they could make you feel sick.If you throw up within one hour of taking the pills, call your doctor.
-You may need to repeat a dose or take anti-nausea medicine.
+Extra pills will not further reduce your risk of pregnancy, but they could make you feel sick.If you throw up within 1 hour of taking the pills, call your doctor.
+You may need to repeat a dose or take anti-nausea medication.

 Call your doctor if you have any of these symptoms:

-Severe leg painSevere abdominal painChest pain, cough, or shortness of breathBlurred or loss of visionUsing emergency contraception frequently can cause your menstrual cycle to become irregular.You should start your period within a month.
+Severe leg painSevere abdominal painPersistent headachePersistent nausea or vomitingChest pain, cough, or shortness of breathBlurred or loss of visionUsing emergency contraception frequently can cause your menstrual cycle to become irregular.You should start your period within a month.
 If you do not have a period when you expect to, take a pregnancy test.

 Answers to frequently asked questions about types of emergency contraception.
 The Emergency Contraception Website.
 Available at:

 Emergency contraception.
-American Congress of Obstetricians and Gynecologists website.
+The American College of Obstetricians and Gynecologists website.
 Available at: